emilypx/appfair.github.io/index.md

 This is in addition to automatic confirmations and re-confirmations that the host OS may present to the user over time.

 For these reasons, you should not request permissions that your app does not need.
-For example, if you are making a weather app, you should not need to request the user's contact information with the `personal-information.addressbook` entitlement.
+For example, if you are making a weather app, you should not need to request the user's microphone with the `device.microphone` entitlement.
 See `AppEntitlement.usageDescriptionProperties` for the usage description property names for the corresponding `App.entitlements` keys.